a-type/graphql-arangodb/README.md

 - `collection: String!`: The name of the collection of documents
 - `key: String`: A string value or interpolation that indicates the database key of the document.
+- `filter: String`: Adds a filter expression.
+Applies to key-based single document fetching (the first document will be taken after filter is applied).
+- `sort: AqlSortInput`: Adds a sort expression.
+Applies to key-based single document fetching (the first document will be taken after sort is applied).
+- `limit: AqlLimitInput`: Adds a limit expression.
+Only works when `key` is not provided.

 **Example**